How to Become an Industrial Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 Continue reading to learn more about the role of industrial paramedics, as well as their required training, responsibilities, salaries, and benefits.

 Industrial Paramedic Duties & Responsibilities

 What Does an Industrial Paramedic Do?

-The primary job of an industrial paramedic is to treat work-related injuries and illnesses in industries or remote work locations where employees may lack immediate access to hospitals or other types of medical facilities.
+The role of an industrial paramedic is to be on-hand to treat work-related injuries and illnesses in industries or remote work locations where employees may lack immediate access to emergency services or other types of medical facilities.

 Common responsibilities for industrial paramedics include:

 - Treating wounds and injuries

 - Running tests for flu and other illnesses

 - Assisting with safety drills

 - Assessing whether employees can return to work